4-H…Head, Heart, Hands, Health

 REGULAR MEMBERS: Are in third grade through the year following high school graduation.

-CLOVERBUDS: Are in kindergarten or first grade.
+CLOVERBUDS: Are in kindergarten or second grade.

 September: 4H Online Enrollment is opened to begin the enrollment process 4HOnline.